RJSMART-11/Project-3/README.md

 - Visual Studio: coding envirnment for Streamlit application
 - Metamask: as the wallet environment to interact with Ganache

-To see all libraries and dependencies please refere to each coding file in the above folders.
+To see all libraries and dependencies please refer to individual working files in the above folders.

 -------------------------------------------
 **Solution Overview**